UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 External Counsel

-That is precisely the argument that the Modern Slavery Act was designed to defeat.
+That’s exactly the argument the Modern Slavery Act was designed to defeat.
 Your statement says you take responsibility for your supply chain.
-If you exit without remediation, the next journalist question is: ‘You knew about forced labour and your response was to leave.
+Exit without remediation, and the next question is: ‘You knew, and you left.
 What happened to the workers?’

 Friday, 9:00 AM